Yakshagana: Mela or troupes

 There are about 30 full-fledged professional troupes, and about 200 amateur troupes in Yakshagana.
-Professional troupes go on tour between November to May, giving about 180-200 shows.
+Professional troupes go on tour between November and May, giving about 180–200 shows.
 There are about one thousand professional artists and many more amateurs.
 Further there are off season shows during the wet season, the anniversary shows, school and college students Yakshagana and of course the Talamaddale performances.
 Yakshagana commercial shows witness 12,000 performances per year in Karnataka generating a turnover of Rs.
 Six crore.